Adventurous traveler Nancy Dorrans shares safety tips.

 - Research your destination thoroughly before your trip.
 As a travel counselor, I have access to industry review sites that are more accurate than many common consumer sites.
 These can help guide your research and save you valuable time.

-Of course, even the latest industry information may not be accurate.
 Things can change by time you reach your destination.
 This was the case on my last adventure.

 I escorted a small group of friends to Southern Africa in May.
 Our two week journey took us to the neighborhoods of Capetown, through wineries and botanical gardens, on a hike up Table Mountain, for a drive around the Cape of Good Hope and to a visit with the penguins on Boulder Beach.